RICHARD A. BELKIN, MD, MSCE, FCCP, FACP

 Dr. Belkin has practiced Pulmonary and Critical Care Medicine in Santa Barbara since 2004.
 He thoroughly enjoys the practice of both outpatient and inpatient pulmonary and critical care medicine, with a special interest and expertise in the care of cystic fibrosis (CF) and bronchiectasis patients.
 He strives to provide comprehensive personalized care with a holistic approach with excellence, integrity and compassion in the care of his patients.
 He grew up in West Chester, Pennsylvania (near Philadelphia).
 He completed his undergraduate work in biology at Brandeis University in Waltham, Massachusetts, graduating cum laude in 1993.
 He obtained his medical degree (M.D.) from the University of Pennsylvania School of Medicine in 1997 where he was awarded the Gates Pharmaceutical Outstanding Student Award.

 Dr. Belkin subsequently completed his internship and residency training in internal medicine at Stanford University Medical Center in 2000.
 He then returned to the University of Pennsylvania Medical Center to complete a Fellowship in Pulmonary and Critical Care Medicine, including advanced training in Cystic Fibrosis and Bronchiectasis in 2001.
 Additionally, Dr. Belkin obtained a Master of Science (M.S.C.E.) degree in Clinical Epidemiology and Biostatistics at the University of Pennsylvania in 2004.
 Dr. Belkin moved to Santa Barbara in 2004, where he became a staff Pulmonary and Critical Care Physician at Sansum Medical Clinic.
 In 2009 Dr. Belkin established his private practice and joined the Santa Barbara Pulmonary Consultants.
-In 2010 and 2017, Dr. Belkin underwent advanced training in the use of endobronchial ultrasound (convex and radial), which is used for diagnosis of malignant and non-malignant lung disorders.
+In 2010 and 2017, Dr. Belkin underwent advanced training in the use of endobronchial ultrasound (convex and radial), and robotic navigational bronchoscopy in 2022 which are all used for diagnosis of malignant and non-malignant lung disorders.
 Dr. Belkin is Board Certified by the American Board of Internal medicine (ABIM) in Internal Medicine (certified 2000, recertified 2010), Pulmonary Diseases (certified 2003, recertified 2013), and Critical Care Medicine (certified 2004).

 In addition to practicing general Pulmonary and Critical Care Medicine, Dr. Belkin has a special interest and is a national expert in the evaluation and treatment of patients with cystic fibrosis and bronchiectasis.
 He was Co-Director of the Adult Cystic Fibrosis Center at the Pediatric Diagnostic Center in Ventura, California from 2005 through 2012.
 He is the founder and current Medical Director of the Santa Barbara Cottage Hospital Cystic Fibrosis and Bronchiectasis Center, which he established in 2012 as an affiliate CF center of USC Keck School of Medicine.
 The CF center subsequently grew from 20 to approximately 85 patients under his directorship, and the SBCH CF center was awarded independent center accreditation by the Cystic Fibrosis Foundation in 2018 and Outstanding Partnership Awards with the Los Angeles CF chapter in 2016 and 2019.